DONGChuan/DONGChuan.github.io/_posts/2015-08-18-Object-Animation.md

 Animator is for **Interactive animation**.
 In general, we use animation like this:

 {% highlight java %}
-TranslateAnimation animation = new TranslateAnimation(0, 200, 0, 0); // Change x from 0 to 200 animation.setDuration(1000);
+TranslateAnimation animation = new TranslateAnimation(0, 200, 0, 0); // Change x from 0 to 200
+animation.setDuration(1000);
 animation.setFillAfter(true); // View will stay in the position where animation finished.
 Not return back imageView.startAnimation(animation);
 {% endhighlight %}

-But here if you add a onClick listener.
-You will find, clicParcelable-Interface.mdking on the new location where the view is located currently doesn't work!
+But here if we add an onClick listener.
+We will find, clicking on the new location where the view is located currently doesn't work!
 But clicking on the previous location works?!

-Because Animation only **redraws** UI.
+It is because Animation only **redraws** UI.
 But the response location won't change.
 So it's not fit with interactive animation.

-So to make better interactive animation, we have now two animator after 3.0:
+So to make better interactive animation, we have now two animators after 3.0:

 **ValueAnimator**

-This class provides a simple timing engine for running animations which calculate animated values and set them on target objects. **ValueAnimator itself does not act on any of properties nor provide any animation**.
-It is just a single timing pulse that all animations use (You could also use it for other things).
+It provides a simple timing engine for running animations which calculate animated values and set them on target objects. **ValueAnimator itself does not act on any of properties nor provide any animation**.
+It is just a single timing pulse that all animations use (We could also use it for other things).
 It runs in a custom handler to ensure that property changes happen on the UI thread.

 By default, ValueAnimator uses non-linear time interpolation, via the AccelerateDecelerateInterpolator class, which accelerates into and decelerates out of an animation.
 This behavior can be changed by calling setInterpolator(TimeInterpolator).